KimYoungMuri/FixErr/README.md

-# CodeSage: Transformer-Based Code Repair Model
+# FixErr: Transformer-Based Code Repair Model

 ## Project Evolution
 This project began as an exploration of code repair using LSTM-based architectures.
 After initial experiments with LSTM, we transitioned to a transformer-based approach to leverage the power of self-attention mechanisms and parallel processing capabilities.
 This evolution was motivated by the transformer architecture's superior ability to capture long-range dependencies and its proven success in various sequence-to-sequence tasks.

 ## Overview
-CodeSage is a neural network model designed to automatically fix bugs in code.
+FixErr is a neural network model designed to automatically fix bugs in code.
 It uses a transformer-based architecture to learn the mapping between buggy code and its corrected version, effectively acting as an automated code repair system.

 ## Architecture